Health Insurance Requirement

-As a condition of enrollment, the University of San Francisco requires certain groups of students to have health insurance, both to protect against unexpected high medical costs and provide access to quality care.
+As a condition of enrollment, the University of San Francisco requires regularly enrolled students to have health insurance, both to protect against unexpected high medical costs and to provide access to quality care.
 The following groups of students are required to have health insurance:

-- All undergraduate domestic students registered for 9 credit hours or more (excluding regional campuses, visiting students, and professional students in the School of Management)
+- All undergraduate domestic students registered for 9 credit hours or more (excluding students in Certificate programs, or Online programs)

-- All international students and scholars registered for at least 1 credit hour (this includes undergraduate, graduate, law, and non-degree students)
+- All international students and scholars registered for at least 1 credit hour or more (this includes undergraduate, graduate, law, and non-degree students)

 - All students who reside in University-operated housing (including undergraduate, graduate, law, and non-degree students)

-Required students will be automatically enrolled in and billed for the University-sponsored Student Health Insurance Plan.
+Students will be automatically enrolled in and billed for the University-sponsored Student Health Insurance Plan.
 Students who are able to prove that they have coverage comparable (equal or better) to the University-sponsored plan under a United States-domiciled health insurance company may waive this requirement each academic year.
-Domestic students may waive this requirement online at www.usfca.edu/hps.
+Domestic students may waive this requirement online at (www.usfca.edu/hps).

-International students and scholars must waive it in person at the Health Promotion Services office (UC 5th Floor) to ensure that their health insurance policy meets the minimum insurance requirement established by University of San Francisco and United States federal government regulations.
+International students must waive the University sponsored student health insurance plan in person at the Health Promotion Services office (UC 5th Floor) to ensure that their health insurance policy meets the minimum insurance requirement established by University of San Francisco, and United States federal government regulations.

 Students are expected to maintain comparable health insurance coverage at all times during their waiver period.
-However, if a student’s health coverage is dropped, it is the student’s responsibility to contact Health Promotion Services to discuss his/her options.
+However, if a student’s health coverage is dropped, it is the student’s responsibility to contact Health Promotion Services to discuss her or his options.

-The waiver is an annual one if the student waives the health insurance beginning in the Fall semester.
-However, students waiving beginning Spring semester must waive again in the Fall semester.
-Students who have waived the plan in a given year or semester, they are eligible to re-enroll in the USF-sponsored health plan for the following semester.
+If a student waives in Fall, the waiver is good for Fall and Spring semesters.
+However, students, who waive in the spring semester, must waive again for the following Fall semester.
+Students who have waived the plan in a given year or semester are eligible to re-enroll in the USF-sponsored health plan for the following semester.
 These students must contact Health Promotion Service office to re-enroll in the USF sponsored health plan.

-USF health insurance requirement, plan benefits, online waiver request form, waiver periods, and deadlines are published at www.usfca.edu/hps.
-For further information, please contact Health Promotion Services (HPS) at firstname.lastname@example.org or 415.422.5797.
+For the 2013-2014 academic year, USF health insurance requirements plan benefits, plan rates, online waiver request form, waiver periods, and deadlines will be published at www.usfca.edu/hps.
+For further information, please contact Health Promotion Services (HPS) at firstname.lastname@example.org or (415) 422-5797.

-The University of San Francisco requires evidence of two sets of MMR (measles, mumps, and rubella) immunization for students in the following categories:
+The University of San Francisco requires evidence of two sets of MMR (measles, mumps, and rubella), Hepatitis B vaccination, and Tuberculosis testing for students in the following categories:

 - All international students and scholars